 As you read this sentence, your eyes are sending signals to your brain, and your brain is interpreting those signals to decipher words.
 Research in Joel Zylberberg’s laboratory identifies the language of this signaling.
-For example, what patterns of nerve impulses correspond to an “a” or an “e”?
-By understanding this “neural code”, Zylberberg’s work leads to computer algorithms that mimic the mammalian visual system, and to implantable devices that stimulate a blind person’s brain, to restore their ability to see.
+For example, what patterns of nerve impulses correspond to an “a” or an “e” By understanding this “neural code”, Zylberberg’s work leads to computer algorithms that mimic the mammalian visual system, and to implantable devices that stimulate a blind person?s brain, to restore their ability to see.
+In parallel with his work on visual signal processing, Zylberberg has on-going projects that will decipher the olfactory neural code, determine how learning via synaptic plasticity depends on behavioural context, and elucidate the role of synaptic plasticity in the maintenance of short-term memory networks.

 In parallel with his work on visual signal processing, Zylberberg has on-going projects that will develop better cochlear implants, decipher the olfactory neural code, and elucidate the role of synaptic plasticity in the maintenance of short-term memory networks.